How Netflix start their journey?

 How Netflix delivers contents to the users

 It is through Open Connect.
 It is Netflix’s own Content Delivery Network (CDN) which it manages through Amazon.
-Videos that stream to a user are located in data centers within the networks of Internet service providers, facilities where traffic is exchanged among most of the network operators.
+Videos that stream to a user are located in data center within the networks of Internet service providers, facilities where traffic is exchanged among most of the network operators.
 The traffic is distributed directly to Verizon, AT&T, Comcast, and similar network operators at such exchange points.
 When a user presses ‘play’ button, from these sites, videos get delivered to him.

 Before a video gets delivered to him, operations like searching for videos and signing up by the user for the service are all handled in AWS cloud.
-Hence, the business logic, personalization, search, and data processing which gives the streaming experience are all live in AWS.
+Hence, the business logic, personalisation, search, and data processing which gives the streaming experience are all live in AWS.
 The technology had to maintain Netflix’s employees who were working in streaming business, and this was also housed in Amazon.

 Netflix & AWS Lambda